newchuyalong/libgdx-learning/Wiki-Style-Guide.md

 This page is a notice on how to edit libgdx wiki pages.
 Please read this before contributing to the libgdx wiki.

+## Questions ##

+If you have any questions about how to edit this wiki, please do not hesitate to ask!
+See our [[community  page | Community & Support]] for more information.

 ## General Syntax ##

-We use Markdown in this wiki; [heres a reference](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+We use Markdown in this wiki, [heres a reference](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Please learn your way around with this, as to avoid markup differences.

+### Style ###

+*(This section is mostly just so sinistersnare does not go crazy looking at different syntax styles all the time... 'consistency is key')*

+This section is for the markdown that is used, it will have no user facing changes, so does not particularly matter to the lay-reader.

+Make sure to end each header with the appropriate amount of pound signs! `### test` is a valid `<h3>` tag in markdown, but it looks much cleaner to do `### test ###` instead.

+Also, after headers, leave a line of white space please.

 ### Notable syntax ###